GameFoundry/bsf/Documentation/Manuals/Native/User/guiElements.md

 ~~~~~~~~~~~~~

 # GUI element types
-Banshee provides a large library of existing GUI element types.
+bs::f provides a large library of existing GUI element types.
 We'll focus on explaining the most important ones, but you can find an exhaustive list in @ref GUI.

 ## Label
 A label is the most basic of GUI elements, that allows no user interaction and just displays a textual string.
 It is created with @ref bs::GUILabel::create "GUILabel::create()", which accepts a string as input.